alexch/codelikethis/public/lessons/agile/acceptance_testing.md

   * has more low-level control of browser features
   * allows mocking and stubbing DOM APIs
   * saves page snapshots during test run
-    * as screenshots for later viewing
+    * as screenshots & videos for later viewing
     * as DOM copies for later debugging (!!)

 # Cypress

-not actually a testing framework!
+* [Cypress](http://cypress.io) is a web browser automation library that's built for automated testing

-it's an automation library that supports testing
+* it manipulates and queries the DOM in a controlled browser instance

-but it doesn't do its own assertions! it just manipulates and query the DOM
+* when a cypress command fails, the test fails immediately

-actual tests are written in [Mocha](https://docs.cypress.io/guides/references/bundled-tools.html#Mocha) + [Chai](https://www.chaijs.com/api/bdd/)
+* more detailed assertions are written in [Mocha](https://docs.cypress.io/guides/references/bundled-tools.html#Mocha) + [Chai](https://www.chaijs.com/api/bdd/)
-    (very similar to Jasmine and Jest -- but [not identical](https://medium.com/@NicholasBoll/using-jest-matchers-in-cypress-5e8e7281f5dd) )
+  * (very similar to Jasmine and Jest -- but [not identical](https://medium.com/@NicholasBoll/using-jest-matchers-in-cypress-5e8e7281f5dd) )

 see more at the [Cypress Lesson](/lessons/javascript/cypress)